 "It is not easy to manage.
 That's why people doing charity are helping, because people need the help.
 Asylum seekers have difficult lives.
 You had a problem back home and you think if you come here, you will have peace and then you have another problem!"

 The Detention Outreach team offers support to those currently detained at Colnbrook and Harmondsworth Immigration Removal Centres near Heathrow.
-Volunteers are on hand to offer emotional and pastoral support and practical help during their time in detention.
+Volunteers are on hand to offer emotional and pastoral support and practical help during their time in detention, and with practical help as and when people leave detention.

 "JRS gives me visitors.
 They are helping me very much.
 A month ago, I was very stressed.
 In detention, you don't know if you're going to be released at some point, or deported.
 One of my visitors brings me movies, it helps to relieve my stress."